top of page

 When is the garden open?
 Can I just come in?

 Officially on Saturdays and Sundays from 11a-4p.
 But whenever the gate is open, just come on in!
-Dogs are allowed and must remain on leash.
+Dogs are no longer allowed due to previous problems with waste and damages.
+Garden volunteers work tirelessly to maintain this space so please respect it.

 Do you accept organic waste for composting?